CBDOO at your service

 Molecules containing less than 0.3% THC are automatically authorized, until such time as studies can prove that they present too great a health risk for consumers.

-As THCH is a recent development, data on the subject are too limited to determine whether the compound is harmful or not.
+As THCH is a recent development, data on it are too limited to determine whether the compound is harmful or not.
 But as with HHC, there's no guarantee that it will remain legal.

 Indeed, due to the constantly growing demand, and the research needed to ensure the health of users.
 More and more researchers are working on hemp and CBD.